 Custom mouthguards provide a specific fit to protect teeth and gums from injury during sports or from grinding at night.
 These guards can help distribute force evenly to prevent trauma and can reduce the risk of concussions.

-Why Preventative Care is Crucial
+Why is Preventative Dental Care Important?

-Avoiding sugary snacks and beverages can prevent cavities while drinking water helps wash away food particles and bacteria.
-Smoking and drinking alcohol can increase the risk of gum disease, tooth decay, and oral cancer, so limiting these habits is an important part of your preventative dental routine.
+Smoking and heavy drinking increase your risk of gum disease, tooth decay, and oral cancer.
+Limiting these habits is an important part of your preventive routine.

 Diet and Oral Health